sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **professor_student_scores** : Creates view for all scores that all students received in all sections of all professors in the system

+  - **professor_student_timeslots** : Creates view for all students' timeslots in all professors' sections

 # Description of the Procedures: